Europe Italy

 Walk along Treviso’s city walls (Mura di Treviso)

 Enjoy a relaxing walk on Treviso’s city walls.
 Topped with a gravel path with a gorgeous view of the historic center.
-A wonderful to explore Treviso.
+A wonderful way to explore Treviso.

 Just another beautiful part of Treviso.